 Securing a future for Moseley Road Baths

-As well as being the oldest of five Grade II* listed baths in the country still in use for public swimming, Moseley Road Baths contains some unique, original fixtures and fittings including a set of 46 private washing rooms (the slipper baths), original oak ticket offices and attendants' kiosks and a three sided spectator gallery with unique balconettes in the Gala or First Class pool.
+As well as being the oldest of five Grade II* listed baths in the country still in use for public swimming, Moseley Road Baths contains some unique, original fixtures and fittings, including a set of 46 private washing rooms (the slipper baths), original oak ticket offices and attendants' kiosks, and a three-sided spectator gallery with unique balconettes in the Gala pool.

-Historic England kicked off the first phase of capital work with a major grant to restore the Gala Pool roof with match funding from Birmingham City Council; the World Monuments Fund is supporting works to the façade of the building; the National Trust has developed a sustainable, long-term plan for the Baths; and most importantly, Moseley Road Baths CIO is running a swimming offer in ‘pool two’ aimed at meeting the needs of the local community – all with significant support from a committed group of local volunteers.
+Historic England kicked off the first phase of capital work with a major grant to restore the Gala Pool roof with matched funding from Birmingham City Council; the World Monuments Fund supported works to the façade of the building; the National Trust developed a long-term sustainable plan for the site; and finally Moseley Road Baths CIO focused on the swimming needs of the local community, all with significant support from a committed group of local volunteers.

 Looking ahead - work still to do

 Collectively, we have made important first steps towards safeguarding the future of Moseley Road Baths, but there is still much work to do.

 A multi-million-pound capital repair programme is needed to restore the whole building and bring it fully back to life.